ghc-proposals/ghc-proposals/proposals/0000-type-variable-scoping.rst

    out-of-scope type variables written in a pattern signature would be bound there and would remain in scope over the same region of code that term-level variables introduced in a pattern scope over.
-In addition, any out-of-scope type variable introduced in a type signature of a ``forall``\ -bound variable of a ``RULES`` pragma is similarly scoped over the rule.
 This extension is on by default.
    (This extension is a part of accepted, unimplemented proposal `#285`_.)

    Motivation for "on by default": The effect on pattern signatures requires ``-XPatternSignatures`` to be witnessed, and so having this be on by default does not change the meaning of Haskell98.
-However, ``RULES`` allows scoped type variables even without any extensions today, and so ``-XPatternSignatureBinds`` is on by default to accommodate this use-case.
+Furthermore, this makes it easier to use ``-XPatternSignatures``, without needing to manually enable another extension to be able to bind type variables.

 #.
 Introduce ``-XMethodTypeVariables``.
 With ``-XMethodTypeVariables``, type
    variables introduced in an instance head would scope over the bodies of